Continue reading on DataGuidance with:

 6. Principles

-The Electronic Transaction Proclamation obliges persons who can access electronic message or any other written documents to keep it confidential and violation of which entails a criminal liability (principle of confidentiality and accountability).
+The Electronic Transaction Proclamation obliges persons who can access electronic messages or any other written documents to keep it confidential and violation of this entails a criminal liability (principle of confidentiality and accountability).

 7. Controller and Processor Obligations

-The Financial Consumer Protection Directive requires financial service providers to implement appropriate organisational, physical, and technical measures to ensure that data is protected against misuse, unauthorised disclosure, accidental loss, destruction, or damage.
+The Financial Consumer Protection Directive requires financial service providers to implement appropriate organizational, physical, and technical measures to ensure that data is protected against misuse, unauthorized disclosure, accidental loss, destruction, or damage.

 7.1.
 Data processing notification

-There are no provisions requiring data processing notifications.
+There are no provisions regarding data processing notifications.

 7.2.
 Data transfers

-According to the Licensing and Authorisation of Payment System Operators Directive No. ONPS/02/2020, Point of Sale ('POS') machine operators are not allowed to send domestic payment information outside Ethiopia for the purpose of authorisation, clearing and settlement.
+According to the Licensing and Authorization of Payment System Operators Directive No. ONPS/02/2020, 'point of sale' ('POS') machine operators are not allowed to send domestic payment information outside Ethiopia for the purpose of authorization, clearing, and settlement.
 They can only send payment data made through the international card scheme to the financial institution or national switch.
-Similarly, Automated Teller Machine ('ATM') operators shall not send any transaction outside Ethiopia for the purpose of processing, authorisation and switching.
+Similarly, Automated Teller Machine ('ATM') operators shall not send any transaction outside Ethiopia for the purpose of processing, authorization, and switching.

 7.3.
 Data processing records